 Are you on the lookout for the best electric tankless water heater?
 Well, you’ve come to the right place.
-Here at ShowerInsider, we’ve spend countless hours doing the research and curating the top rated electric tankless water heaters for every purpose.
+Here at ShowerInsider, we’ve spend countless hours doing the research and curating the top rated electric water heaters for every purpose.
 And we’ve put together this resource – a one-stop-shop, all-inclusive guide to help you find the best tankless water heater that can truly cater to all of your hot water needs.

 So, without further ado, onto the list…

 Ecosmart is one of the best manufacturer of electric tankless water heaters in the world.
 It’s a privately owned company operating in Miami, Florida.
 They are known for their eco-friendly, quality green energy products.
 Despite venturing into other industries, Ecosmart’s main business remains to be water heating products such as tankless water heaters, pool heaters, spa heaters, radiant heating systems, as well as accessories.

 About 25 percent of the average U.S household’s annual energy bills stem from heating the water.
 Ecosmart’s mission is to produce and distribute quality green energy water heaters that can reduce this energy consumption while protecting the environment.